Underrepresented groups and specific communities

 A student is considered independent if before or during university they become irreconcilably estranged from both their biological or adoptive parents, or only living parent.
 If a student is considered independent their parental household income is not included in the financial assessment undertaken by the Student Loans Company (SLC) which means that they are likely to be eligible for the maximum maintenance loan.
 For the 20/21 academic year, estranged students are eligible for the Undergraduate Access Scholarship if they have been assessed as independent and under 25 by SLC.

 Reasons behind family alienation commonly include abuse, in particular emotional abuse, honour based violence, forced marriage or family rejection of LGBTQ+ children.
 When coming to university, estranged students are likely to face particular challenges, such as coping with no family support, struggling financially or having difficulties finding flexible year-round accommodation.
 Christmas and the summer holidays can be particularly difficult times, both financially and emotionally.
 Furthermore, providing proof of estrangement can be a long and difficult process.

 The University of Manchester is committed to widening participation and aims to support estranged students throughout their studies.
-Since UCAS is not going to have the option to indicate estrangement until 2021, the University is currently unaware of which students are estranged.
-Therefore, if a student chooses to disclose this information to you it is key to signpost them to the resources available to them.
+Since UCAS is not going to have the option to indicate estrangement until 2021, the University relies on the SLC assessment of estrangement to identify these students.
+If a student chooses to disclose that they are estranged to you, it is key to signpost them to the resources and named contacts (see below) available to them, as not all estranged students can be identified via SLC.
 Please see the following to find out more about financial, housing, emotional and academic support offered at the University.
 It may also be useful to encourage students to use the other resources that the University offers.